Hurricane Hilary path and timeline: Here's when and where the storm is projected to hit California

 Where is Hurricane Hilary's projected path?

-As of Thursday afternoon, Hurricane Hilary was located about 475 miles south of Cabo San Lucas, Mexico, with maximum sustained winds of 110 mph, approaching "major hurricane" status, NHC forecasted.
+As of early Friday, Hurricane Hilary was located about 400 miles south of Cabo San Lucas, Mexico, with maximum sustained winds of 145 mph, making it a "major" Category 4, the NHC said, adding that it is "large and powerful."

-The storm is moving west-northwest at 14 mph, with a turn toward the northwest expected Friday morning, followed by a turn toward the north-northwest and north on Saturday, according to the center.
+The storm was moving west-northwest at 13 mph, with a turn toward the northwest expected Friday morning, followed by a turn toward the north-northwest and north on Saturday, according to the center.

 When will Hurricane Hilary hit the coast of California?

+"But if this storm track moves just 40 miles to the west ... now you take all of this heavy rain ... and you shift it now into portions of Orange County.
+You shift it into portions of the [Inland Empire] that are very well populated," Parkinson said.

+Either situation would be cause for concern, Parkinson noted.
+The desert terrain around Palm Springs would not be able to handle the amount of rain expected and, if the track shifts west, the areas scorched by recent wildfires would also be inundated.

-The storm is likely to produce landslides and mudslides in certain areas recently burned by wildfires, and storm surges along parts of the southern Baja Peninsula and of the Gulf of California coast, the Weather Channel reports.
+Hilary is likely to produce landslides and mudslides in certain areas recently burned by wildfires and storm surges along parts of the southern Baja Peninsula and the Gulf of California coast, the Weather Channel reports.

+"You're looking at a winter-like storm now in the summer in places that are not used to this amount of rain," Parkinson said.

 for more features.